pauljwil/sidescale-api/source/index.html.md

 # Introduction

 Welcome to Sidescale's implementation of the Apache CloudStack API.
-This page contains the reference documentation for 253 API requests, and all the information you need to get started using the API.
+This page will contain the reference documentation for 253 API requests, and all the information you need to get started using the API.
+It is currently under production.

 Complete documentation for the Apache CloudStack API can be found [here](https://cloudstack.apache.org/api/apidocs-4.11/index.html).